gla-rad/iala_ms2_maritime_service/source/guideline/introduction.md

 As part of the improved provision of services to vessels through e-Navigation, Maritime Services (MSs) have been identified as the means of providing electronic information in a harmonized way, which is part of solution S5.

 Under MSC.1/Circ.1610 [@cite:imo-msc-1-circ1610-2019], as amended [@cite:imo-msc-1-circ1610-rev1-2024] per IALA input, the IMO provides a set of descriptions of the identified MSs, to ensure that their future implementation is done internationally in a standardized and harmonized format.
-The MS-2 - Aids to Navigation Service was introduced, with the aim of promulgating the latest information on AtoN and augment charted AtoN information on an appropriate shipborne navigation display prior to updates to the nautical chart.
+The MS-2 – Aids to Navigation Service was introduced, with the aim of promulgating the latest information on AtoN and augment charted AtoN information on an appropriate shipborne navigation display prior to updates to the nautical chart.
-IALA as the organisation responsible for the harmonization and standardisation of the provision of Aids to Navigation (AtoNs), is the most well-positioned international body to provide a more detailed description of the context of the MS-2 - Aids to Navigation Service and offer guidance the high-level considerations of how it should be implemented.
-To do so, the IALA G-1155 [6] guideline template is utilised, as this was specifically defined to support the IALA members on the specification process of MS.
+IALA as the organization responsible for the harmonization and standardization of the provision of Aids to Navigation (AtoNs), is the most well-positioned international body to provide a more detailed description of the context of the MS-2 – Aids to Navigation Service and offer guidance the high-level considerations of how it should be implemented.
+To do so, the IALA G-1155 [6] guideline template is utilized, as this was specifically defined to support the IALA members on the specification process of MS.

 ## Purpose of this Guideline {#sec:introduction_purpose}